What does a High-Performance Culture look like?

 Responsibility comprises employee accountability for activities and outcomes.
 It also includes their ability to make decisions regarding their work.
 While responsibility may seem like a detached metric, such behaviours need to be assessed on a group level and not on an individual level.
 Employees are willing to participate in data collection regarding their proficiencies when they are involved in decision-making.

 Where do a company’s responsibilities start and stop?
-Historically, most organisations used to draw the line at the factory gate or office exit.
+Historically, most organizations used to draw the line at the factory gate or office exit.
 But responsibilities should not be overlooked as they can actually be measured.
 Such are the factors that help in cutting costs and boosting sales.
 Benefits such as improved reputation, customer loyalty and improved motivation among employees lead to reduced absenteeism, reduced turnover and repeat purchasing.

 The capacity to envisage the future is an influential stimulus in a high-performance culture.
 Innovation is closely related to communication.
-It comes down to whether employees are able to integrate ideas into the organisation and how much success they can achieve through implementation of the conceived ideas.
+It comes down to whether employees are able to integrate ideas into the organization and how much success they can achieve through implementation of the conceived ideas.
 When measuring innovation, it is important to take account of all dynamics that are involved including processes and resources.

 One vital characteristic of a high-performance culture is its ability to consistently deliver incremental innovations to keep its services and products relevant.
 Innovation is not a one-time thing, but rather a step-by-step process.
 High performing companies consider innovation so important to their business that they allocate a considerable percentage of their time to its exploration.